Christmas is not for wimps.

 3. Communication, communication, communication

-The most important thing for me is to get to know the individual expectations of everybody who participates in my Christmas: Children, parents, grandparents, siblings or friends.
+The most important thing for me is to get to know the individual expectations of everybody who participates in my Christmas: Children, parents, grandparents, siblings and friends.

 Who expects what and which expectations do we want to meet?
 It is not as easy as one might think to uncover the true expectations of everybody involved.
 Often you will get vague answers: “Oh, you know…” but this is not helpful.
 To express oneself clearly helps both the listener and the talker.

 When people don´t communicate openly and say: “I am okay with everything” even though this is not true, there will be problems.
-My mother-in-law always had a hard time to clearly state her wishes and this way she was sometimes disappointed.
+My mother-in-law always had a hard time to clearly state her wishes and this way she was disappointed sometimes.

 Achieving transparency about the individual expectations is a process that takes time.
 But it is very much worth it.
 In my experience the more transparency we generate the less conflicts we have at Christmas.